Hurstville was on a high in October, 1978.

 State MP for Hurstville and former rugby league star Kevin Ryan officially opened the two-way escalators, which had been craned into position a few weeks earlier.

-Costing $300,000, they were the first escalators to be installed at a train station in Sydney, the Leader reported with front page photos.
+Costing $300,000, they were the first escalators, between street level and concourse, to be installed at a train station in Sydney, the Leader reported with front page photos.

 "They can transport 8000 people an hour," the report said.